cloud-carbon-footprint/cloud-carbon-footprint/CONTRIBUTING.md

 - However this checksum is only valid for that specific commit, if the file changed, and it has a talisman check, it will run a new checksum for the .talismanrc that will have to be updated

+### CircleCI
+- Sometimes the CircleCI build fails due to a `ENOMEM: not enough memory, read` error.
+This is a transient error and you can just restart the build from the last failed job.

 ## Architecture Diagrams

 ![Data-Diagram](/Dataflow-diagram.png)